bgreenwell/pdp/README.md

 For additional documentation and examples, visit the [package website](https://bgreenwell.github.io/pdp/index.html).

-As of right now, `pdp` exports four functions:
+As of right now, `pdp` exports the following functions:

 -   `partial()` - compute partial dependence functions and individual conditional expectations (i.e., objects of class `"partial"` and